manuelaguadomtz/pyeer/CONTRIBUTING.md

 It is also very important to notice that for any contribution is mandatory to follow our code of conduct.
 Actions will be taken against any violations of this code.

-To finish, only welcome you again to our community and to wish you happy coding!!!!
+To conclude, only rest us to welcome you again to our community and to wish you happy coding!!!!